-- 1. Any amendment to the Teaching and Examination Regulations will be adopted by the SBE Board / Dean after taking advice from the relevant programme committee.
+- 1. Any amendment to the Teaching and Examination Regulations will be adopted by the SBE Board / UvA EB Dean after taking advice from the Programme Committee of this Master's.
 A copy of the advice will be sent to the authorised representative advisory bodies. - 2.
-An amendment to the Teaching and Examination Regulations requires the approval of the authorised representative advisory bodies if it concerns components not related to the subjects of Section 7.13, paragraph 2 sub a to g and v, as well as paragraph 4 of the WHW and the requirements for admission to the Master's programme. - 3.
+An amendment to the Teaching and Examination Regulations requires the approval of the authorised representative advisory bodies if it concerns components not related to the subjects of Section 7.13, paragraph 2 sub a to g and v, as well as paragraph 4 of the Dutch Higher Education Research Act (WHW) and the requirements for admission to the Master's programme. - 3.
 An amendment to the Teaching and Examination Regulations can only pertain to an academic year that is already in progress if this does not demonstrably damage the interests of students.